-Temporal trend in prescription and dispensing frequency was also examined in dogs and cats (Fig.2).
-Over the 4.5 years analysed a decrease in the frequency with which systemic antibiotics and systemic anti-inflammatories were prescribed was noted in this population, with the opposite trend being noted for gastrointestinally active pharmaceutical products and GI nutraceuticals.
+Temporal trends in prescription and dispensing frequency were also examined in dogs and cats (Fig.2).
+Over the 4.5 years analysed a decrease in the frequency with which systemic antibiotics and systemic anti-inflammatories were prescribed was noted in this population, with the opposite trend being noted for GI-A pharmaceutical products and GI nutraceuticals.
 No clear temporal variation in euthanasia frequency was seen in either species.

 Laboratory-based investigations of Tritrichomonas foetus infection in companion animals

-SAVSNET collated data from four participating UK-based veterinary diagnostic laboratories (VDL) between 4 January 2011 and 31 August 2018, with data being used to identify temporal and spatial trends in the proportion of faecal sample submissions that tested positive (as interpreted by the VDL) for presence of Tritrichomonas foetus (T.foetus) by polymerase chain reaction (PCR) assay.
-In total there were 42 canine and 20,194 feline tests completed, with 9.5 per cent of canine tests (n=4) and 13.5 per cent of feline tests (n=2,733) returning a positive result.
+SAVSNET collated data from four participating UK-based veterinary diagnostic laboratories (VDL) between 4 January 2011 and 31 August 2018, with data being used to identify temporal and spatial trends in the proportion of faecal sample submissions that tested positive (as interpreted by the VDL) for presence of T.foetus by polymerase chain reaction (PCR) assay.
+In total there were 20,194 feline tests completed, with 13.5 per cent (n=2,733) testing positive.
+In addition, 42 tests were labelled as being of canine origin, with 9.5 per cent (n=4) testing positive.

-Due to a low number of canine tests temporal and spatial trends were examined for cats alone.
+Due to a low number of canine tests, temporal and spatial trends were examined for cats alone.
 Over the eight years analysed, we observed a relatively steady decline in the proportion of feline tests returning a positive T.foetus result (Fig.3).
+Whether this represents a true decrease in T.foetus prevalence, or a changing approach to diagnosis of this parasite in practice and/or VDLs remains to be determined.
 Considered in total, a greater proportion of tests conducted in winter returned a positive result (15.2 per cent of tests), followed by spring (14.1 per cent), autumn (13.2 per cent), and summer (11.7 per cent).
-Regarding spatial trend, collating all tests completed between 2011 and 2018, though varied coverage should be considered, both areas of relatively high and low positive test proportions were revealed in postcode areas for which we hold relatively high volumes of data (equating to low standard error), suggesting variable T.foetus infection risk in different regions of the country (Fig.4).
+Regarding spatial trends, collating all tests completed between 2011 and 2018, though varied coverage should be considered, both areas of relatively high and low positive test proportions were revealed in postcode areas for which we hold relatively high volumes of data (equating to low standard error), suggesting variable T.foetus infection risk in different regions of the country (Fig.4).

-Our findings indicate that whilst T.foetus is primarily regarded as a feline pathogen, we did identify a small number of positive canine samples.
-This latter possibility has been previously reported (Payne and Artzer 2009), though considering the disparity in test volumes between dogs and cats it would appear that for both veterinary practitioners and diagnosticians this is still considered a relatively remote possibility.
 Though to our knowledge it has been some years since T.foetus infection in cats has been surveyed in the UK our findings are broadly similar to a 2007 study (Gunn-Moore and others 2007).
-However the current report represents the first attempt to longitudinally survey T.foetus, and hence the decreasing longitudinal observed here represents a novel finding.
-Similarly, the spatial variability reported here also constitutes a novel finding.
-We would recommend further investigation of these identified trends to ascertain whether this represents a true decrease in T.foetus prevalence, or a changing approach to diagnosis of this parasite in practice and/or VDLs.

 Update on main presenting complaint temporal trends in companion animals